 It looks like doTERRA is one of the many MLM companies where they lead distributors to make illegal health claims.
 Once again we can apply the logic and science that shows No, the MLM Health Product Does Not Work.
 I invite doTERRA to prove me and Dr. Harriet Hall wrong by getting the products approved by the FDA for conditions like calcium and vitamin D are for bone health.

 People in the comments have criticized me for not trying the products.
-This is very flawed logic in health products for the reasons I cite this in this article.
-(There's no point in rewriting all the logic here.)
-This Christmas I got this ZAQ Noor Essential Oil Diffuser and this NOW Foods Essential Oils 10-Oil Variety Pack Sampler - 1oz Each.
-I've tried them and they smell great and work just like the ZAQ diffuser company suggests.
-A few drops go a long, long way and each 1 oz bottle should last for 150 uses (20 drops is equal to 1ml... there are 30mls in an ounce... so the 600 drops equals 150 total 4-drop uses.)
-At $50 for the 10 bottles, I paid $5 an ounce for the 100% pure, well-reviewed NOW products that work great (yes I'm stressing the quality, because it is a quality product).
+This is a very flawed logic in health products for the reasons I cite this in this article.
+(There’s no point in rewriting all the logic here.)
+This Christmas I got this ZAQ Noor Essential Oil Diffuser and this NOW Foods Essential Oils 10-Oil Variety Pack Sampler – 1oz Each.
+I’ve tried them and they smell great and work just like the ZAQ diffuser company suggests.
+A few drops go a long, long way and each 1 oz bottle should last for 150 uses (20 drops are equal to 1ml… there are 30mls in an ounce… so the 600 drops equals 150 total 4-drop uses.)
+At $50 for the 10 bottles, I paid $5 an ounce for the 100% pure, well-reviewed NOW products that work great (yes I’m stressing the quality because it is a quality product).

 It makes no sense to spend 5x more for 1/2 the product (15mls or a 1/2 ounce) for the DoTerra label.
-As a consumer advocate, I have to say that your money is best spent buying what you want individual from cheaper vendors where you get 10 times more product for your dollar.
+As a consumer advocate, I have to say that your money is best spent buying what you want from cheaper vendors where you get 10 times more product for your dollar.